-After that Christmas interlude far from...the Front, it had been on January 11 that the Newfoundland Battalion was to be ordered out of Corps Reserve and its lodgings at Camps en Amienois from where it would make its way on foot to the community of Airaines.
+More than four weeks onward, on January 11 the Newfoundland Battalion had been ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the community of Airaines.
 From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.

-After that recent six-week Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+After that Christmas respite spent in Corps Reserve far to the rear, the Newfoundlanders were to officially return to active service on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.

-Those casualties, however, were only some of those everyday thousands whom Douglas Haig somewhat cavalierly referred to as wastage since the Newfoundland unit had not ventured from its trenches during those several days.
+Those casualties, however, had been only a few of those everyday thousands whom Douglas Haig would apparently somewhat cavalierly refer to as wastage since the Newfoundland unit had not ventured from its trenches during those several days.

-That winter period - as had been and was to be the case of all the winter periods of the Great War - would be a time of relative calm, although cold and uncomfortable for most of the combatants of both sides.
-It had been a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+However, that winter period - as had been and was to be the case of all the winter periods of the Great War - would be a time of relative calm, albeit cold and uncomfortable for most of the combatants of both sides.
+It had been a time of sickness, and the medical facilities were kept busy, particularly, so it seems from at least Canadian medical documentation, with thousands of cases of dental work.

-These several weeks also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion - this had been undertaken in the vicinity of the communities of Coisy and Carnoy to the west of the larger centre of Albert.
+This period had also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this activity would at least partially be undertaken in the vicinity of the community of Coisy.

-It was after such a training session of twelve days at Coisy that on February 18 the 1st Battalion began a five-day trek back to the forward positions where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
-The Newfoundlanders were withdrawn on February 25 to return three days later.
+The final days of January and the first part of February having been spent near the aforementioned Coisy and as described in the above manner, on the 18th the 1st Battalion had begun a five-day trek back towards the forward positions where it would return to the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
+It was at a place called Sailly-Saillisel and the reception proffered by the Germans was lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action whatsoever.

-They carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.
+The Newfoundlanders had then been withdrawn on February 25 to return three days later - accompanied once more by Private Pearce.
+At that time they had carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.